 So, okay – just to have a brief, cynical Gollum-moment – so, we can get ourselves into a weird state where we think that everything is okay while that lasts.
 What does that have to do with real life?

-Well – may I call you “Smeagol?” – Whatever you are doing, or think you are doing, there is a constant flow of other things arising in your consciousness.
-Things arise from the outside – your neighbour starts playing his radio and you either like or dislike the song, or maybe you just dislike it on principle because you dislike the neighbour.
+Well – may I call you “Sméagol?” – Whatever you are doing, or think you are doing, there is a constant flow of other things arising in consciousness.
+Things intrude from the outside – your neighbour starts playing his radio and you either like or dislike the song, or maybe you just dislike it on principle because you dislike the neighbour.
 If life were a dating app, then there is a constant swipe-left/swipe-right process busily sorting out all of these things that arise.
-There is a third process as well, which in the radio analogy is when you neither like nor dislike the song particularly, but somehow it gets stuck in your consciousness, perhaps with some snatch of lyrics or melody that keeps replaying after the song has finished.
+There is a third process as well, which in the radio analogy is when you neither like nor dislike the song particularly, but somehow it gets stuck in your consciousness, perhaps with some snatch of lyrics that keeps replaying after the song has finished.
 In the smartphone analogy this is when your finger hovers over the touchscreen and you don’t know why you are still staring at some stupid thing that you don’t care about, or perhaps even clicking further links to more things you don’t care about.

 By the way, for clarity: “outside” means outside your consciousness.
 So this includes sensations in your own body.